nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 	git clone -b branch1 https://github.com/nozer0/one-piece.git
 ```

-Or, we can also choose to init a local directory as working area first, then set remote url to be connected.
+Or, we can also choose to initialize a local directory as working area first, then set remote URL to be connected.

 ```sh
 	# create '.git' directory contains all repository info needed.